 Most Cameroonian attractions are most rewarding with some French language ability — learning basic phrases and numbers for negotiation opens many more experiences

-What is the best time of year to visit attractions in Cameroon?
+When is the best season to visit attractions in Cameroon?

 November to February dry season is ideal for most attractions — wildlife viewing, hiking, and beach visits all optimal.
 October and March are shoulder months with occasional rain but fewer tourists.